phalaaxx/dsproxy/README.md

 Endpoints support multiple ip:port address pairs that are used sequentially, which in effect results in a round-robin load balancing support.

+*dsproxy* also supports serving static files when target is set to point to a valid directory on the local filesystem.

 ### Compilation

 To compile the binary simply run: